 What is WEMski?

-WEMski is a week of learning focused on mental health awareness on both a personal and team level.
+WEMski is a week of learning focused on mental health awareness on both a personal and team level within the medical community.
 The timetable features a whole host of inspirational faculty and content created with extreme environment specialist Dr Kate Baecher, looking at the clinical psychology of leadership and teamwork in a variety of stressful working environments.

 Join us and experience WEMski for yourself.
 Be part of something amazing and take your extreme medicine career to the next level.